 Keeping Ahead of a Fast Developing Market

-Despite the fact that freelancers need to go through hell and high water to gain the highest verification level on UpWork, the persistent unskilled newbies from the Third World countries came flooding in on this site.
-Hopefully it will sort out the problem with the unskilled workforce overpopulation and UpWork will remain a harbor of safe labor and respect for skill, not cheapness.
-Our advice would be to hire only freelancers with complete verified profiles, positive feedback and at least some UpWork test badges.
-If you are willing to try out a newbie better offer him or her a test assignment first and if you are satisfied with the quality – go for it.
+Despite the fact that freelancers need to really apply themselves before they gain the highest verification level on UpWork, many persistent unskilled newbies from Third World countries are flooding in on this site.
+Hopefully, UpWork will sort out the problem of unskilled workforce and remain a safe harbor of respect for skills, not cheap deals.
+Our advice is to only hire freelancers with complete verified profiles, positive feedback and at least some UpWork test badges.
+If you are willing to try out a novice freelancer, we advise you offer him/ her a test assignment to begin with and if you are satisfied with the quality, then go for it.

-The quality of the work one could get done through UpWork always varied, but the general stats are in favor of moderately-priced fine-quality work.
-This is not really a site where A-list freelance pro decide to gain some side-income, but some lucky finds for your projects are not completely out of question.
-The demographics of UpWork’s population are rather tilted towards the different sides of the planet – the most classic scheme one would find on UpWork is some USA or UK employer hiring a European or Eastern European freelancer.
+The quality of the work at UpWork is heterogeneous.
+However, the general stats are in favor of moderately-priced fine-quality work.
+This is not a site where A-list freelance pros make money on the side.
+But some lucky finds for your projects are possible.
+The demographics of UpWork’s population are rather tilted towards the different sides of the planet.
+The most classic schemes on UpWork are USA or UK employers hiring a European or Eastern European freelancer.

 All You Could Wish for and More

-The UpWork team probably decided not to limit themselves when it came down to developing features.
-You can find anything you want – from promotional badges for your private websites to advanced time-tracking software and a Master Card issued by UpWork especially for your foreign workers.
+The UpWork team does not limit its developing features.
+You can find anything, from promotional badges for your private website, to advanced time-tracking software and a Master Card issued by UpWork especially designed for foreign workers.

-The hiring scheme on UpWork deviates slightly from other sites and you can hire or “semi-hire” a freelancer, i.e., take him or her on an “interview” during which you can use the PM function to discuss the project details.
-Bear it in mind that UpWork will most certainly eat out your e-mail details submitted through the private massages due to direct contact non-disclosure policy, but a skype account address will go unrecognized.
+The hiring scheme on UpWork deviates slightly from other sites and you can hire or interview a freelancer to discuss the project’s details.
+Bear it in mind that UpWork will most certainly conceal your e-mail details submitted through private massages, due to its direct contact non-disclosure policy.
+But a Skype account address will go unrecognized.
 Freelancers and employers’ performance alike is rated through a 5-star based feedback system.
 Only completed and paid projects can get feedback.

 They Are Really There for You